mybb/docs.mybb.com/mods/index.md

 ## Mods Site Documentation

 Since the release of MyBB 1.8, we've switched from our olds mods site to a new platform we've developed.
-We classify our users into three types: downloaders, project owners and contributors.
-Downloaders are users who use the mods site only to download what they're looking for; Project owners are those who start the project and actively maintain it.
-Contributors help out project owners with the development of their projects.
+We classify our users into three types:
+* Downloaders - users who use the mods site only to download what they're looking for.
+[Click here to find out more.](http://docs.mybb.com/mods/downloaders)
+* Project owners are those who start the project and actively maintain it.
+[Click here to find out more.](http://docs.mybb.com/mods/owners)
+* Contributors help out project owners with the development of their projects.
+[Click here to find out more.](http://docs.mybb.com/mods/contributors)

+Below you can find an overall description of the system.

 #### Projects
 Basically anything on the mods site is a project, being it a theme, a plugin or an icon set.
 Each project has an owner/author which starts the project.